What is Return on Net Assets (RONA)?

 - Net working capital is the difference between the company’s current assets and current liabilities.

 Example of Return on Net Assets

 Tim is an equity research analyst conducting an analysis of ABC Company.
-He would like to determine the company’s most recent return on net assets ratio to understand how efficient the company’s fixed assets and net working capital are.
-Presented below are financial information pertaining to the company.
+He would like to determine the company’s most recent RONA ratio to understand how efficient the company’s use of its fixed assets and net working capital is.
+Presented below is financial information pertaining to the company.

 Understanding Return on Net Assets

-Return on net assets takes into account the financial performance of a company in relation to its fixed assets and net working capital.
+Return on net assets is used to assess the financial performance of a company in relation to its fixed assets and net working capital.
 Similar to the return on assets ratio, a higher RONA indicates a higher level of profitability.

-There is no “ideal” return on net assets ratio.
-Although a higher ratio is preferable, it is important to compare the RONA of a company among peer companies.
-For example, a company with a RONA of 40% may look good by itself but in actuality deemed poor when compared to the industry benchmark of 70%.
+There is no “ideal” return on net assets ratio number, but a higher ratio is preferable.
+It is important to compare the RONA of a company to peer companies.
+For example, a company with a RONA of 40% may look good in isolation, but that figure may actually appear poor when compared to an industry benchmark of 70%.

-On a trended basis, an increasing RONA is desirable as it is an indicator of improving profitability and financial performance of a company.
-However, one important thing to note is the potential for management to distort RONA.
-For example, a company may acquire fixed assets to sit on the books to deflate its RONA and subsequently sell the fixed assets in later periods to increase their RONA.
-Therefore, it is important to understand the nature of the company’s fixed assets before calculating RONA.
+On a trended basis, an increasing RONA is desirable, as it is an indicator of improving profitability and financial efficiency.
+One important thing to note is the potential for management to distort its RONA.
+For example, a company may acquire fixed assets to sit on the books to deflate its RONA and then subsequently sell the fixed assets in later periods to increase their RONA.
+Therefore, it is important to understand the nature of the company’s fixed assets when calculating RONA.